odoo/documentation/legal/licenses/beta_agreement.rst

 --------------------------------------------------
 "Confidential Information" means all information designated as such by either party in writing together with all other information which relates to the business, affairs, products, developments, trade secrets, know-how, personnel, customers and suppliers of either party, or information which may reasonably be regarded as the confidential information of the disclosing party.

-3. Access to Software
+3 Access to Software
 ================================================
-This Software can only be used (executed, modified, executed after modifications) with a valid Software Subscription for the correct number of users.
+This Software can only be used (executed, modified, executed after modifications) with a valid Software Subscription for the correct number of contracted users.

 It is forbidden to publish, distribute, sublicense, or sell copies of the Software or modified copies of the Software, unless otherwise agreed to in writing by Hindsight.

-4. Services
+4 Services
 ================================================
 4.1 BUG FIXING SERVICE
 ------------------------------
-For the duration of this Agreement, Hindsight commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Hindsight service desk, email address, or website form), and to start handling such Customer submissions within 2 business days.
+For the duration of this Agreement, Hindsight commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Hindsight service desk, email address, or website form), and to start handling such Customer submissions within 2 business days after verified receipt.

 4.2 SUPPORT SERVICE
 ------------------------------
-Support Scope.
-For the duration of this Agreement, Hindsight offers a support service, with an unlimited number of tickets for bugs.
-This support service does not include support to customize the Software, develop new modules, or perform specific actions on your database on your behalf. (e.g. recording data, or configuring the system for you).
+Support Scope: For the duration of this Agreement, Hindsight offers a support service, with an unlimited number of tickets for bugs.
+This support service does not include support to customize the Software, develop new modules, or perform specific actions on your database on your behalf. (e.g. recording data, reconciling accounting transactions, or configuring the system for you).
 Those services may be included in the Investment Summary or offered as an extra through our professional services group and quoted independently of the Software Agreement.

-Support Service Support issues should be submitted online on https://twenty20hindsight.com/help.
-In case of emergency, you can call our support teams directly for a real time answer.
+Support Service Support issues should be submitted online on https://twenty20hindsight.com/help or by email to support@twenty20hindsight.com.
+In case of emergency, you can call our support teams directly for a real time answer by calling 562-285-9991.

-Our support teams are split across 2 continents in India (Ahmedabad) and United States (Arizona and Pennsylvania).
+Our support teams are split across 3 continents in India (Ahmedabad), United States (Arizona and Pennsylvania) and Costa Rica.
 Support is offered during normal business hours 8am - 5pm Arizona time Monday - Friday excluding legal holidays in the respective countries.

 You will have a dedicated implementation specialist that will be based in the United States and will be your primary contact during the implementation and training phases.
 After that time, support may be handled by assignment in our help-desk que.